How to Optimize Your Instagram Profile & Posts in 2023

 [Schedule Free Consultation]

 In this article, we will go through how to optimize Instagram for your business or personal brand.
 If you’re building a business, Instagram can be a great tool to use.

 Instagram has made plenty of changes recently.
 Not only have they incorporated new features to combat Snapchat, but they’ve also removed access to the platform for many third-party applications.
 This move makes it harder for businesses to grow their following, making optimization even more important.
 Here are a few ways to make sure your page is running at top speed.

 1. Reels, reels, reels

-Since Reels were added to the platform in mid-2021, they have absolutely taken off.
-Instagram released Reels to compete with TikTok, and in doing so started prioritizing Reels over other types of content.
+Since Reels were added to the platform in mid-2021, they have taken off.
+Instagram released Reels to compete with TikTok and, in doing so, started prioritizing Reels over other types of content.
 Reels are under 60 seconds and in a vertical format.
 Play around with trending sounds and content types to see what fits your strategy best.
 Here’s a reel we made earlier this year as an example.

 2. Post at the right times

 Are you just sending your Instagram posts out at any time?
 If so, you could be missing out on a lot of likes and follows.
 While there have been many articles done on the best time to post, this is something that’s actually specific to you and your audience.
 You can use your insights to see when your audience is online, and then schedule your posts around their activity.

 3. Include relevant hashtags